Nandor Fodor

-Nandor Fodor (May 13, 1895 in Beregszász, Hungary – May 17, 1964 in New York City, New York) was a British and American parapsychologist, psychoanalyst, author and journalist of Hungarian origin.
+Nandor Fodor (May 13, 1895 – May 17, 1964) was a British and American parapsychologist, psychoanalyst, author and journalist of Hungarian origin.

 Biography

-Fodor was born in Beregszász, Hungary.
+Fodor was born in Beregszász, Austro-Hungarian Empire (now Berehove in Ukraine), to a Jewish family.
 He received a doctorate in law from the Royal Hungarian University of Science in Budapest.
 He moved to New York to work as a journalist and to Britain in 1929 where he worked for a newspaper company.

 Fodor was one of the leading authorities on poltergeists, haunting and paranormal phenomena usually associated with mediumship.
-Fodor, who was at one time Sigmund Freud's associate, wrote on subjects like prenatal development and dream interpretation, but is credited mostly for his magnum opus, Encyclopedia of Psychic Science, first published in 1934.
+He was at one time Sigmund Freud's associate and wrote on subjects like prenatal development and dream interpretation, although he is mostly credited for his magnum opus, Encyclopedia of Psychic Science, first published in 1934.
 Fodor was the London correspondent for the American Society for Psychical Research (1935-1939).
 He worked as an editor for the Psychoanalytic Review and was a member of the New York Academy of Sciences.

 Fodor in the 1930s embraced paranormal phenomena but by the 1940s took a break from his previous work and advocated a psychoanalytic approach to psychic phenomena.
 He published skeptical newspaper articles on mediumship, which caused opposition from spiritualists.

-Among the subjects he closely studied was the case of Gef the talking mongoose.
-(This case is the basis for the film Nandor Fodor and the Talking Mongoose, being produced in 2022, starring Simon Pegg, Minnie Driver, and Christopher Lloyd.)
+Among the subjects he closely studied was the case of Gef the talking mongoose, which served as the basis for the 2023 film Nandor Fodor and the Talking Mongoose.

+Fodor was the father of Andrea Fodor Litkei, composer, author, soloist and wife of Ervin Litkei.